Proven-Paradox/shaper-system/Handbook.md

 Cost: 9 MP
 Cooldown: 3 rounds
 Effect: Your next Attack ignores [Protection](#protection), [Provoke](#provoke), and [Taunt](#taunt).
 Description: Preparing an attack which bypasses attempts to redirect it.
-This can represent an acrobatic maneuver to get around protectors, sneaking around defensive measures, preparing a missile to ricochet, or similar effects.
+This can represent an acrobatic maneuver to get around protectors, sneaking around defensive measures, causing a projectile to ricochet, or similar effects.

 #### Bladebreak
 Attack [Curse]